TelemetryHarbor/harbor-docs/docs/api/database-schema.md

 The primary table for storing all sensor readings is sensor_data.
 Here's its structure:

 - time: Timestamp of the data point (with timezone)
-- bee_id: Unique identifier for the device
+- ship_id: Unique identifier for the device
 - sensor_id: Identifier for the sensor or data type
 - value: The recorded sensor value